XRPLF/xrpl-dev-portal/ripplerest_api.md

 # NOTIFICATIONS #

 Notifications can be used as a looping mechanism to monitor any transactions against your Ripple address or to confirm against missed notifications if your connection to `rippled` goes down.
-Notifications are generic and span across all types of Ripple transactions which is different than the "Payments" endpoints which specifically retrieve payment transactions.
+Notifications are generic and can include all types of Ripple transactions which is different than the "Payments" endpoints which specifically retrieve payment transactions.
 The "Payments" endpoints also provide full payment objects versus the notification objects which described the transaction at a higher level with less detail.

 ## Checking Notifications ##